Guardia di Finanza

-The Guardia di Finanza (/it/; G. di F. or GdF; Financial Police or Financial Guard) is an Italian militarised law enforcement agency under the Ministry of Economy and Finance, instead of the Ministry of Defence.
+The Guardia di Finanza (/it/; G. di F. or GdF; lit.
+'Financial Guard' or 'Financial Police') is an Italian militarised law enforcement agency under the Ministry of Economy and Finance.

 Mission

 The mission and institutional tasks of the Guardia di Finanza are stated in law 189 of 23 April 1959, and 68/2001 and are subdivided into priority ones (preventing, investigating and reporting financial evasions and violations, overseeing the compliance with the provisions of politico-economic interest and surveillance at sea for financial police purposes) and contribution ones (maintaining public order and safety, political-military defence of the borders and international antidrug operations).

 The primary mission of the Guardia di Finanza is to protect the legal economy and the businesses operating in compliance with the law while ensuring that the Republic, the European Union, the regions, and the local governments can rely on a regular income and appropriate use of the resources meant for the community, and for supporting policies for economic and social revival and development.

 Its activities are connected with the financial, economic, judiciary and public safety: